12-Factor AgentOps

 Infrastructure parallel: Microservices.

-Stop asking one agent to do everything.
 A raid team doesn't send the healer to tank the boss.
-You have a tank, DPS, and healers because specialization works.
+Specialization works.
 Same with agents.

-In my multi-agent setup (Gas Town), each worker (called a "polecat") gets one issue.
+In my multi-agent setup, each worker gets one issue.
 Not a feature.
 Not an epic.
-One issue.
 Write the JWT validation middleware.
 That's it.
-The polecat doesn't know about the rest of the auth system.
-It doesn't need to.
+The worker doesn't know about the rest of the auth system.
 Focused agents produce better code because they stay within the context they can actually reason about.

 IV.
 Continuous Validation: Check at every step.